harness/developer-hub/docs/internal-developer-portal/getting-started/enable-a-new-plugin.md

 helpdocs_is_published: true
 ---

-Enabling plugins in Harness IDP allows you to extend its functionality and customize it to suit your specific needs.
-This guide will provide step-by-step instructions on how to enable a new plugin in Harness IDP.
+You can use plugins to extend the functionality of Harness IDP and to customize IDP to suit your needs.
+This article provides step-by-step instructions on how to enable a plugin in Harness IDP.

 **Prerequisites:**